 Bullying is behaviour that is intended to hurt someone physically or emotionally.
 It is often persistent or repeated over a long period of time and is hostile and intimidating.
 It can be name calling, isolation and exclusion, pushing, spreading rumours, threatening behaviour, constant criticism and undermining.
 Bullying is not always easily defined but most situations involving bullying include:

-Deliberate hostility and aggression by the bully towards a victim
+Deliberate hostility and aggression towards a victim.

-A victim who is perceived as being weaker and less powerful than the bully or bullies.
+A victim who is perceived as being weaker and less powerful than the perpetrator.

 An outcome which is always painful and distressing for the victim.